electric-eloquence/fp-template-compiled/README.md

 exemplified in the
 <a href="https://mustache.github.io/mustache.5.html#Set-Delimiter" target="_blank">Mustache docs</a>.
-Wrap them in triple curly braces and use them as opening and closing delimiters surrounding tags destined for the backend.
-In the example of ERB alternate tags and Handlebars as the backend language, the `.json` file specific to the Fepper template should declare `<%` and `%>` keys and have them evaluate to `{{` and `}}` respectively.
-In the global `_data.json` file, they should evaluate to `<!--` and `-->` so they can be ignored by humans viewing the UI.
+Wrap them in triple curly braces and use them as opening and closing delimiters.
+Use these wrapped delimiters to surround tags destined for the backend.
+In the example of ERB alternate tags and Handlebars backend tags, the `.json` file specific to the Fepper template should declare `<%` and `%>` keys and have their values be `{{` and `}}` respectively.
+In the global `_data.json` file, their values should be `<!--` and `-->` so they can be ignored by humans viewing the UI.

+Each template that is to be compiled requires a `.json` file with alternate and backend delimiter declarations.
+While this may appear to be unnecessarily repetitive, it leverages normal Fepper rendering, instead of hacking around it.
+It also avoids the chaos that global configurations for opening and closing delimiters for alternate and backend tags would instill.
+(Yes, four configurations.
+Yes, their keys would be long and unguessable.)

-The `tpl_compile_dir` and `tpl_compile_ext` preferences need to be configured in `pref.yml` or the template's `.yml` file, so `fp tpl-compile` knows where to write, and what extension to append to the filename.
+The `tpl_compile_dir` and `tpl_compile_ext` preferences need to be configured in `pref.yml` or the template's `.yml` file.
+In this way, `fp tpl-compile` will know where to write, and what extension to give.

 #### `fp tpl-encode:hbs -e .ext`